Woman sentenced for keeping Sri Lankan national as ‘slave’

 CAMDEN, N.J.
-(AP) - A woman has been sentenced to nearly six years in prison for forcing a Sri Lankan national to work for her for nine years without pay and even marry her so she could stay in the country.
+(AP) - A woman has been sentenced to nearly six years in prison for forcing a Sri Lankan national to work for her for nine years without pay and even marry her so her employee could stay in the country.

 Alia Imad Faleh Al Hunaity was also ordered Monday to pay $1.2 million in restitution and will have to serve three years of supervised release once she’s freed.
 Al Hunaity was convicted last May on charges of forced labor, harboring an alien for financial gain and forced marriage.